 Refrigerant Collection and Reporting

-Starting in 2018, HVAC technicians who handle ozone-depleting refrigerants like R-22 or Freon will need to pass a hands-on test before they’ll be licensed to work with it.
+Starting in 2018, HVAC technicians who handle ozone-depleting refrigerants like R-22 will need to pass a hands-on test before they’ll be licensed to work with it.
 As the deadline for phasing out R-22 becomes close, the EPA is increasing its handling requirements.
 In prior years, technicians only needed to pass a written test and had few reporting requirements.

 As a homeowner, you’ll notice the phaseout immediately in your pocketbook if your system uses R-22.
 Its cost has risen substantially since 2010, and will continue to do so as supplies diminish.
-You may find that recharging a system that uses R-22 or Freon won’t make economic sense.
+You may find that recharging a system that uses R-22 won’t make economic sense.

 Beyond the handling and pricing of R-22, HVAC technicians will need to record where the amount of refrigerant they remove from systems and the disposal methods.